Statements On the Arrest of Mahmoud Khalil

 On Bluesky Jewish Council for Public Affairs’ (JCPA) CEO, Amy Spitalnick says, “Our community should not be used as an excuse to upend democracy & the rule of law.”

-On Bluesky, Jews For Racial & Economic Justice (JFREJ)stated, “This extreme escalation is an egregious violation of first amendment rights.
+On Bluesky, Jews For Racial & Economic Justice (JFREJ) stated, “This extreme escalation is an egregious violation of first amendment rights.
 Now is the moment to speak out and oppose this as fiercely and loudly as possible.”

 New York Jewish Agenda (NYJA) reacts to detention and potential deportation of Mahmoud Khalil, “In the long tradition of Jewish advocates who have defended those with whom we disagree, our values call on us to defend the freedom of speech and right to due process even of those whose expression we may abhor.
 No one is made freer or safer by a federal government that tramples on even the lesser due process rights available to green card holders.”

 On Bluesky, T’ruah says, “The news of this blatantly unconstitutional arrest should send a chill down the spine of anyone who cares about democracy.
 Illegally detaining a student (and threatening to revoke their green card) because of their protected free speech will not make Jewish students on campus safer.”
+T’ruah also published “An Open Letter from Jewish Clergy Calling for the Release of Mahmoud Khalil.”

 On Bluesky, The Workers Circle says, “We call B.S. on Trump’s vile use of antisemitism to justify Mr. Khalil’s arrest.
 This doesn’t make Jews safer — it’s a dangerous abuse of power.
 We know these Stasi tactics well, and we refuse to be used as tools in violating the Constitution.”